EI-CoreBioinformatics/portcullis/README.md

 ##Operating Instructions:

-After portculis has been installed, the following tools should be available:
+After portculis has been installed, the `portculis` executable should be available.

+Typing `portculis` or `portculis --help` at the command line will present you with the portculis help message.

+There are 4 modes available:

+    - prep   - Prepares input data so that it is suitable for junction analysis
+    - junc   - Calculates junction metrics for the prepared data
+    - filter - Separates alignments based on whether they are likely to represent genuine splice junctions or not
+    - full   - Runs prep, junc and filter mode using commonly used settings

 ##Licensing: